 |---|---|

-| Projects Folder | Where new projects are created.
-The folder must be available; status appears next to the picker if the volume is missing or unreachable. |
+| Create in Folder | Where new projects are created.
+Choose… opens a folder picker.
+The folder must be available; an error appears below the path if the volume is missing or unreachable. |

 | Naming Pattern | How new projects are named, built from tokens.
+The pattern can contain forward slashes to nest projects in subfolders (e.g. {year}/{name}).
 Default {date} {name}. |

-| Ask for project name each time | When on, File > New Project prompts for the {name} value before creating the project.
-When off, the project is created immediately with {name} set to Untitled. |
+| Ask for a name every time | When on, File > New Project prompts for the {name} value before creating the project.
+When off, the project is created immediately with {name} set to Untitled.
+Disabled if the naming pattern does not contain {name}. |